AdobeaNkuah/Sport-Chek-Web-Scraper/README.md

 pip install selenium
 ```

-An installation of Chrome Beta, the python script will update it automatically.
+An installation of Google Chrome Beta, the Python script will update it automatically.
-An up to date version of Google Chrome Beta is available here: https://www.google.com/intl/en_ca/chrome/beta/
+An up to date version of Chrome Beta is available here: https://www.google.com/intl/en_ca/chrome/beta/

-The Chrome Beta application should be saved to the file path "C:\Program Files\Google\Chrome Beta\Application", ensure that it exists in this file path or edit the line of code containing the file path in the script accordingly.
+The Chrome Beta application should be saved to the file path "C:\Program Files\Google\Chrome Beta\Application", ensure that it exists in this file path or edit the line of code containing the file path accordingly.

 ```python
 chrome_options.binary_location = "C:\Program Files\Google\Chrome Beta\Application\chrome.exe"